awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItemsDocumentClasses.md

 **Note**
 In general, you use the `LoadTable` method once at the beginning of your application because it makes a `DescribeTable` call that adds to the round trip to DynamoDB\.

-You can then use the table object to perform various data operations\.
-Each of these data operations have two types of overloads; one that takes the minimum required parameters and another that also takes operation specific optional configuration information\.
-For example, to retrieve an item, you must provide the table's primary key value in which case you can use the following `GetItem` overload:
+You can then use the `Table` object to perform various data operations\.
+Each data operation has two types of overloads: One takes the minimum required parameters and the other takes optional, operation\-specific configuration information\.
+For example, to retrieve an item, you must provide the table's primary key value, in which case you can use the following `GetItem` overload\.

 **Example**